 Emma’s first baby, Alvin, was born 15 June 1828 at Harmony, Pennsylvania.
 His impending birth interrupted the translation work of the Book of Mormon, so Martin Harris, who was serving as Joseph’s scribe at the time, went back to New York State taking the first segment of the manuscript with him.
-A few days later, Emma nearly lost her life following the difficult birth; her baby, born with un-described birth defects, survived only a short time.
-He is buried in the McCune Cemetery at Harmony.
+A few days later, Emma nearly lost her life following the difficult birth; her baby, born with undescribed birth defects, survived only a short time.
+He was buried in the McCune Cemetery at Harmony, Pennsylvania.

 Next Emma gave birth to twins, Thadeus and Louisa, who were born 30 April 1831 at the Morley Farm near Kirtland, Ohio.
 They died within a few hours of their birth, and their unmarked graves are undoubtedly some place on the Morley Farm.
 The loss was terrible for Emma.